-It is already almost the conclusion of my third year as Pastor serving Our Lady of Fatima Parish Community.
+It is already almost half-way of my fourth year as Pastor serving Our Lady of Fatima Parish Community.
 I have also completed 36 years of ministry as a priest in the diocese.
-Change is a constant in our lives: I am thankful for the help provided by Fr.
-Lester Mendonsa [who left us and returned to India after Easter] and recently, Fr.
-Dan Hawkins, a retired priest of the Congregation of Holy Family.
-As of July 1, Fr.
-Hawkins will leave us to provide pastoral care at Holy Rosary Parish.
-I am grateful that the recently retired archbishop of Kingston, Brendan O'Brien, has agreed to fill in as my regular helper.
-Archbishop O'Brien was a priest of Ottawa before becoming an Archbishop, so this is home coming for him.
+Change is a constant in our lives: I am grateful for the regular ongoing help of retired archbishop of Kingston, Brendan O'Brien.
+Prior to his various episcopal appointments, he was a priest of Ottawa, so this is homecoming for him.

 Since I am the only one shepherding this large parish community, I rely more on your collaboration as we strive to build up this faith community to be welcoming to all whom we encounter!

 Since Mid-March, we have been thrown into an unprecedented challenge with Covid-19.
 I am sure many individuals and families have some anxiety as we face an uncertain future in the building-up of our Christian Community.
 Until recently at the beginning of July, for three and a half months we were unable to worship in person and I had to scramble to learn to live-stream the Masses, the source and summit of our Christian life.
 We relied on weekly emails and phone-calls to keep in touch with parishioners.
 Even now, we can only accommodate worshipers at 30% capacity, following the guidelines of the province.
 We hope to move forward and regain some form of normalcy.